Trump rails against Ketanji Brown Jackson after Supreme Court confirmation hearings

 “Judge Jackson was unbelievably disrespectful to Republican Senators that in many cases were really nicely asking questions,” he said.
 “She had total disdain and even hatred for them.”

+In addition, Mr Cruz asked her about critical race theory and whether it factored into he rulings as well as whether she knew it was being taught at Georgetown Day School, where she is on the board.

-Mr Trump also said how Ms Jackson was proud of the fact that she ruled against him.
+Mr Trump also said Ms Jackson was proud of the fact that she ruled against him.

 “And I understand the fact that she’s very proud of the fact that she never once voted to support President Trump on anything, she always voted against me and she brags about it,” he said with the audience booing when he said she said “’I always voted against Trump.’
 How about that?
 Is that nice?”